streamlit/docs/content/library/advanced-features/connecting-to-data.md

 ## Basic usage

 For basic startup and usage examples, read up on the relevant [data source tutorial](/knowledge-base/tutorials/databases).
-Streamlit has built-in connections to SQL dialects and Snowflake Snowpark.
+Streamlit has built-in connections to SQL dialects and Snowflake.
 We also maintain installable connections for [Cloud File Storage](https://github.com/streamlit/files-connection) and [Google Sheets](https://github.com/streamlit/gsheets-connection).

 If you are just starting, the best way to learn is to pick a data source you can access and get a minimal example working from one of the pages above 👆.
 Here, we will provide an ultra-minimal usage example for using a SQLite database.
 From there, the rest of this page will focus on advanced usage.